Mammal: Behavior

-Communication and vocalisation
+Communication and vocalization

 Vervet monkeys use at least four distinct alarm calls for different predators.

-Many mammals communicate by vocalising.
+Many mammals communicate by vocalizing.
 Vocal communication serves many purposes, including in mating rituals, as warning calls, to indicate food sources, and for social purposes.
 Males often call during mating rituals to ward off other males and to attract females, as in the roaring of lions and red deer.
 The songs of the humpback whale may be signals to females; they have different dialects in different regions of the ocean.
-Social vocalisations include the territorial calls of gibbons, and the use of frequency in greater spear-nosed bats to distinguish between groups.
+Social vocalizations include the territorial calls of gibbons, and the use of frequency in greater spear-nosed bats to distinguish between groups.
 The vervet monkey gives a distinct alarm call for each of at least four different predators, and the reactions of other monkeys vary according to the call.
 For example, if an alarm call signals a python, the monkeys climb into the trees, whereas the eagle alarm causes monkeys to seek a hiding place on the ground.
 Prairie dogs similarly have complex calls that signal the type, size, and speed of an approaching predator.
 Elephants communicate socially with a variety of sounds including snorting, screaming, trumpeting, roaring and rumbling.
 Some of the rumbling calls are infrasonic, below the hearing range of humans, and can be heard by other elephants up to 6 mi away at still times near sunrise and sunset.